FREE EBOOK DOWNLOAD

-This guide is a framework of the product categories that we at Green Badger see the broadest number of manufacturers and product lines with EPDs, HPDs, Cradle to Cradle certifications, Declare labels and anything else you need to earn those two credits.
+A framework of the product categories with the broadest number of manufacturers and product lines with EPDs, HPDs, Cradle to Cradle certifications, Declare labels.

 It wouldn’t be a day ending in “Y” if someone at Green Badger didn’t have a conversation with a project team that resulted in the exasperated question of “What the F@%K do I need to do to earn this credit?”

 We do our best to help them figure it out by consistently engaging with teams across the country, diligently reviewing quarterly updates/addendums/CIRs (because what’s the point of creating a set of rules/standards if you’re not going to change them every three months), and venting/raging/problem solving with peer groups who feel the same frustrations as the rest of us.